bruceharrison1984/fake-salesforce-remote-objects/readme.md

     }
 ```

 **This library should not be used in a page deployed to Salesforce.
-It will detect that the page is in a deployed environment, throw an error, and then exit.
-The page will continue to run normally, but an error will be displayed in the console.**
+It will detect that the page is in a deployed environment, and print a message in the console.
+Your page will still work properly, but don't force your users to download things they don't need.**

 ## Object Names
 Object names are derived in the following ways:
 - The root remote manager is determined by what you set your `jsNamespace` attribute to in your root `apex:remoteObjects` DOM elements
+  - If you omit the jsNamespace attribute, it will be set to `SObjectModel`
   - Currently, only one namespace is allowed, more than one will intentionally throw an error
-- The `jsShorthand` name for `apex:remoteObjectModel` can be explicitly defined in the DOM element, or it is automatically derived from the `name` attribute
+- The `jsShorthand` name for `apex:remoteObjectModel` can be explicitly defined in the DOM element
-  - Automatically derived shorthand names are simply `js prefixed to the name` attribute (Contact -> jsContact)
+  - This is not required, but can be used if you choose
+  - If not defined, call the object by the Name attribute

 ## Fake fields
 **These fields are not part of the Salesforce spec, and they should not be referenced directly in your code.**